balfieri/aws/README.md

-master_inst                             # i-nnn id of current master instance inst_state                              # pending, running, shutting-down, terminated, stopping, stopped inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts -show_all                   # list all useful information for all instances owner_insts_json                        # list all information for all instances in JSON format
+master_inst                             # i-nnn id of current master instance inst_state                              # pending, running, shutting-down, terminated, stopping, stopped inst_json                               # full instance info in JSON format my_insts                                # list i-nnn ids of all of your instances my_insts -show_all                      # list all useful information for all instances my_insts_json                           # list all information for all instances in JSON format

 inst_type                               # t2.medium, etc.
 inst_host                               # "" if not running, else the hostname it's running on